Completing Schedule C

 - In general, the taxpayer materially participates if based on all the facts and circumstances, the taxpayer participated in the activity on a regular, continuous, and substantial basis during the year.
 See Schedule C Instructions for specific tests to determine if the taxpayer meets the requirements for material participation.

 - If the taxpayer meets one of the tests for material participation, check the "Yes" box.
 If the taxpayer does not meet any of the tests, the answer is "No," or if there is uncertainty about the taxpayer materially participating in the business, refer the taxpayer to a professional tax preparer.

-- Line I: Check "Yes" or "No" box for: Did the business make any payments in 2011 that would require filing of Form(s) 1099?
+- Check "Yes" or "No" box for: Did the business make any payments in the tax year that would require filing of Form(s) 1099?

-- Line J: If line I is Yes, did or will the business file all required Forms 1099?
+- If Yes, did or will the business file required Forms 1099?
 Check "Yes" or "No" box.

 In general, taxpayers who seek assistance through the VITA/TCE programs may be required to file Form 1099-MISC for payments in the amount of $600 or more for services performed for a trade or business by people not treated as its employees.
 An example is for subcontractors who are nonemployees.
 For a complete listing of Forms 1099 and the requirements for issuance, refer to the chart on page 16 of the General Form 1099 Instructions.